How local antipredator response unbalances the rock-paper-scissors model: Introduction

-Stochastic simulations of the spatial rock-paper-scissors model have been widely employed to investigate biological systems where individuals interact locally in a cyclic way \cite{Szolnoki_2020, Szolnoki-JRSI-11-0735}.
-Considering that both predation and mobility interactions can be influenced by evolutionary behaviour, stochastic simulations have been unveiled the mechanisms leading to the emergence of spatial patterns, impacting population dynamics and coexistence in cyclic models \cite{Moura,doi:10.1021/ja01453a010,Volterra,PhysRevE.78.031906,0295-5075-121-4-48003,PhysRevE.82.066211,weakest}.
 It has been shown that the stability of cyclic models is dependent on the strength the species dominate one another \cite{weakest}: if one species is weaker than the others, in terms of predation capacity, this species predominates \cite{uneven,PedroWeak,Weak4,AVELINO2022111738}.
 However, local instabilities - primarily dependent on the initial conditions - can lead to the extinction of two species; in this case, the weaker species is more likely to survive \cite{weakest}.

 The main characteristic of the uneven rock-paper-scissors models studied in literature is that the intrinsic organisms' weakness is not caused by local circumstances but resulting from an evolutionary condition or any external cause.
 For example, all organisms of one out of the species are affected by a disease outbreak making them less efficient to catch prey, independent of their spatial position \cite{PedroWeak,weakest} .
 But, in many biological systems, organisms face resistance due to a collective prey self-protection strategy \cite{ContraAtacck2,strategy3}.
 It has been reported that the effect of the antipredator behaviour is a drop in predation probability, which depends on the prey group size surrounding the predator \cite{manyeyes,dilution1, dilution2}.
 This means that each predator may be affected differently according to its neighbourhood.
 Furthermore, the success of the local antipredator response depends on the organisms' physical and cognitive abilities to detect a nearby enemy and the strength of the self-preservation tactic\cite{Cost2,LizardB1,detection}.